oxai/deepsaber/README.md

 * The DDC option requires setting up DDC (https://github.com/chrisdonahue/ddc), which now includes a docker component, and requires its own series of steps.
 But hopefully the new trained model will supersede this.

 # Getting the data

+[TODO] Here we describe the scripts to scrap Beastsaver and BeastSaber to get the training data

 ### _download data_